 Someone pointed out that I refer to racism as a disease a lot.
 They thought it was a great analogy.
-While I appreciate the complement, I felt the need to clarify that it’s not an analogy for me.
+While I appreciate the compliment, I felt the need to clarify that it’s not an analogy for me.
 I perceive racism quite literally as a disease and believe it should be treated as such.

 Last year while recording an episode of the podcast I curate, my co-host Aaron half-jokingly lobbied to have racism considered a mental disorder, citing that if you walk around thinking, in earnest and as a guide for your behavior, that you are superior to other people because of the color of your skin there is something psychologically wrong with you.
 How is that different than walking around thinking you’re Napoleon or Jesus?
 That’s textbook delusion.